 Is Bath on your UK travel list?
-If not, why not?
-When I realized I only had a few more weeks left as a resident of the UK I there was one place in England I knew I HAD to visit before I left.
-Bath.
-Even though I only had 24 hours in Bath (I wish I’d had longer) it was just long enough to explore this incredible city.
-Continue reading to find out how to spend a day in Bath.
+When I realized I only had a few more weeks left as a resident of the UK, there was one place in England I knew I HAD to visit before I left.
+Bath!
+Even though I only had a day in Bath, one day in Bath was just long enough to explore this incredible city.
+If you have longer Bath weekend breaks would be perfect!

 There are so many reasons why Bath should be on your UK must see list.
 I think one of the big pulls for a lot of people though is its proximity to London.
-It’s one a few hours on the train or coach from London and if you book in advance you can get really cheap fairs (I think I paid £7!) so it’s great for a day trip from London, you could easily make it there and back in a day and not feel too rushed.
+It’s one a few hours on the train or coach from London and if you book in advance you can get really cheap fairs (I paid only £7!) so it’s great for a day trip from London, you could easily make it there and back in a day and not feel too rushed.

 5 Facts About Bath